nickwang14/westside-muaythai/content/pages/home.md

 That depends on your goals, for all intents and purposes, the answer is no. Come in, have fun hitting stuff, and watch yourself get in shape while you learn a new skill!

 If you're looking to compete, know that being in shape is a baseline requirement.
-Practicing muaythai is quite safe, but competeting can be quite dangerous if you're not ready to defend yourself.
+Practicing muaythai is quite safe, but competing can be quite dangerous if you're not ready to defend yourself.

 ## Are there any age restrictions to practice muaythai?